 Bed bugs are one of the most common and most feared pests in America.
 And with good reason.
 Once you have an infestation on your hands (and feet and everywhere else) it can be extremely difficult to get rid of them.
 That’s where a pest control expert comes in.
 But how do you know if you have bed bugs?

 Itchy bites in the middle of the night are only a part of the picture.
 To help you determine if you have bed bugs in your home, we’ve outlined the main signs to watch for.
-We’ve also included some steps for preventing bed bugs so you hopefully never have to worry about them scuttering across your bedroom.
-If you do have bed bugs, call Gregory Pest Solutions today at (866) 342-8719
+We’ve also included some steps for preventing bed bugs so you hopefully never have to worry about them scurrying across your bedroom.
+If you do have bed bugs, call Gregory Pest Solutions today at (866) 342-8719.

 Bed Bug Signs